dsplay/dsplay.github.io/docs/html-templates/index.md

 var dsplay_template = {};
 ```

 > During template development, `dsplay-data.js` will be just a mock with your test data.
-The DSPLAY Player App will automatically replace this file with real content at runtime.

 The following pages show in detail the fields of `dsplay-data.js` objects: